-In the 19th century the three fishing villages of Bare, Poulton and Torrisholme collectively became known as Morecambe.
+In the nineteenth century the three fishing villages of Bare, Poulton and Torrisholme collectively became known as Morecambe.
 With the arrival of the railway in 1848, and visitors from the textile towns of Lancashire and Yorkshire, the town began to develop as a thriving holiday resort.

 Attractions & Things To Do

-Over recent years Morecambe has begun to bounce back.
+In recent years Morecambe has begun to bounce back.
 The rejuvenation started with Tern Project, the redesign and reconstruction of the Promenade.

-Regeneration has seen numerous pieces of public art installed around the town.
+The Tern Project has seen numerous pieces of public art installed around the town.
 Much of the work is inspired by Morecambe Bay, the UK’s largest estuary and an area rich in bird life.
 The most famous piece though, is a statue honouring the town’s most famous son, Eric Morecambe.

 Despite its beauty, Morecambe Bay is extremely dangerous.
 The shifting water channels and quicksand have been responsible for many deaths over the years, including 23 Chinese cockle pickers in 2004.
 The only safe way to cross the bay is to take part in one of the organised Cross Bay Walks, led by the Cedric Robinson, Queen’s Guide to the Sands.
-Details of walks are available from the Morecambe Tourist Information Centre.
+Details of walks are available from the Morecambe Visitor Information Centre.

 The Platform is the town’s main performing arts and entertainment venue.
 It hosts a varied programme of events ranging from comedy shows and theatrical performances to music concerts and dance shows.
-A detailed events listing is available on the Lancaster City Council website.

 Morecambe Football Club, nicknamed The Shrimps, is the town’s professional football team.
-They play their home fixtures at the Globe Arena, a new 6,000 capacity stadium in the Westgate area of the town.
+They play their home fixtures at the Globe Arena, a relatively new 6,000 capacity stadium in the Westgate area of the town.